liuyinz/consult-todo/README.md

 - `consult-todo-all`: search in all `hl-todo-mode` enabled buffers

-**Warning**: commands below is still buggy, use it as little as possible

-- `consult-todo-dir`: search in current directory
+- `consult-todo-dir`: search in directory

 - `consult-todo-project`: search in current project